Wavetek Signal Generator

 as follows...Level Setting: a frequency is shown on the

-point the spectrum analyser will show 0dBm.
+2.6, at which point the SA will show 0dBm.
 You then press the

 right arrow to move the frequency to the next one, say 16MHz